Have you heard about geofencing in mobile apps? How often do you reach your customers once they’re out of your shop?

 Saying that, I might have got you all eager beaver to know about its working and the technologies behind it.

 How Does Geofencing in Mobile App Works?

 Let’s go through step by step functioning of a geofence to give you a clearer picture of its underlying operational principle:

-Basically, a geofencing environment will have following three intermediaries:
+A geofencing environment will have the following three intermediaries: